-Payment by purchasers of oil, natural gas and natural gas liquids to Alvopetro (and, by an operator to Alvopetro) may be delayed by restrictions imposed by lenders, delays in the sale or delivery of products, delays in the connection of wells to a gathering system, blowouts or the insolvency or financial impairment of any counterparty owing money to Alvopetro.
+Payment by purchasers of natural gas, oil, and natural gas liquids to Alvopetro (and, by an operator to Alvopetro) may be delayed by restrictions imposed by lenders, delays in the sale or delivery of products, delays in the connection of wells to a gathering system, blowouts, payment fraud or the insolvency or financial impairment of any counterparty owing money to Alvopetro.
 Delays in collections or the inability to collect amounts owed to Alvopetro could have a material adverse effect on Alvopetro's financial position, liquidity and the ability to meet its financial obligations.